Linney History, Family Crest & Coats of Arms

 - Robert J. Linney, American Republican politician, Alternate Delegate to Republican National Convention from New York, 1936

-- N. A. Linney, American Democrat politician, Alternate Delegate to Democratic National Convention from Virginia, 1916
+- N. A. Linney, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Virginia, 1916

 - Joseph R. Linney, American Republican politician, Alternate Delegate to Republican National Convention from New York, 1944